Chicken Pot Pie Bubble Up

 Yes you can!
 Just prep as usual and cover with plastic wrap and refrigerate overnight.
 The only change I would make is to leave the biscuits out until ready to bake.

-In my experience the biscuits don’t rise as nicely if put them in the casserole the night before.
+In my experience the biscuits don’t rise as nicely if you put them in the casserole the night before.

 All the yummy ingredients makes this a complete dinner.
-But if you want sides, I love serving this Chicken Pot Pie Bubble Up with a simple salad or additional vegetables like roasted broccoli or asparagus.
+But if you want sides, I love serving this Chicken Pot Pie Bubble Up with a simple salad or extra vegetables like roasted broccoli or asparagus.

-Yes, you can!
 Crescent rolls have a slightly different flavor and texture – they are a bit lighter and more flaky compared to biscuit dough – but they can still work well in this dish.

-You can also use pie crust of biscuits.
+You can also use pie crust instead of biscuits.
 The result will be more like a traditional pot pie but still very delicious.

 Roll out the pie crust and cut it into small pieces, or cover the top of the dish with a whole pie crust.
 Cut a few slits in the crust to allow steam to escape during baking.

+Bake the dish at the same temperature, but you might need to adjust the baking time.
 Start checking at around 25 minutes.
 The crust should be golden brown and the filling should be bubbly when it’s done.

 Yes, you can definitely use homemade biscuits in this recipe.
 Just prepare your biscuits like you normally would and then incorporate into the recipe as usual.